Skip to content

 The final fundamental skill in art is mastering color.
 This includes both the color choice and the psychology behind your chosen colors.

-Traditional and digital painters should know the basics of mixing colors, which includes understanding the color wheel and how to get the exact shade they want to be able to replicate real-life or set the tone or mood for their work.
+Traditional and digital artists should know the basics of mixing colors, which includes understanding the color wheel and how to get the exact shade they want to be able to replicate real life or set the tone or mood for their work.

 Color theory can be broken down into three main categories: